Common Parent and Family Questions About the Counseling Center

 How can I help my student access services at the Counseling Center?

-Begin by being open with your child about your own feelings.
-This includes encouraging your child to share her or his feelings with you as well.
+Begin by being open with your student about your own feelings, observations and concerns.
+This can also include encouraging your student to share their feelings with you.
 Validate their thoughts and emotions and offer yourself as a resource.
-Be prepared to talk to them about contacting the Pace Counseling Center and other resources to help your student cope.
+In addition, you can mention the Counseling Center as a resource and you can share how your student might contact the Counseling Center for help and support.

 Is counseling only useful for those with serious and long term emotional problems?